Benqalu/fairness-and-robustness/README.md

 - Batching script: ``exec_ExistingCombosFnR.py``
 - Result script: ``./result/existings/parse_F2R.py``

+You can get the result from the result of existing approaches, just compare the robustness score (but keep wR=0) of the setting with specific fairness wF parameter with original setting (wF=0 and wR=0).

 ## Robustness on fairness (Table 4)

 - Implementation: ``ExistingCombosFnR.py``
 - Batching script: ``exec_ExistingCombosFnR.py``
 - Result script: ``./result/existings/parse_R2F.py``

+You can get the result from the result of existing approaches, just compare the fairness score (but keep wF=0) of the setting with specific robustness wR parameter with original setting (wF=0 and wR=0).